 Participation in the NSA Council offers students: A chance to develop leadership skills, learn more about professional issues and become actively involved in Association activities;

 Opportunities to network with students across the country;

 Opportunities to get to know leaders in the profession such as your provincial branch board members;

 A great addition to your resumé!

-If you are interested in becoming a Council representative please contact the current NSA representative at your school or Sara Raymond (Member Services Representative) at the CPA National Office.
+If you are interested in becoming a Council representative please contact the current NSA representative at your school or CPA Member Services at the CPA National Office.